gangakarthik0315/Ganga_TinyURL/README.md

 ### Storage estimation:
 - Let's assume the average size of the short URL is 500 bytes and we are storing the links for 5 yrs.
 - 100M * 500 * 12 * 5 = 3 TB
-- Let's assume 20% of URLS create 80% traffice then caching 20% of hot URLs allows faster access.
+- Let's assume 20% of URLS create 80% traffic then caching 20% of hot URLs allows faster access.
 - 4K URL/s = 4k * 24 * 3600 * (20%) = 35GB/day

 ### Bandwidth estimation: